 others, the Toronto Symphony Orchestra, the Vancouver Symphony Orchestra,

 the Canadian Opera Company, the National Ballet of Canada Orchestra and

-Steven has also played in several musical-theatre productions in Toronto including
+Steven has also played in several major musical-theatre productions in Toronto including

 performances of In the Heights,